famousDeer/Otodom_Scrapper/README.md

 ```
 - Enter the city name when prompted
 - The script will collect data for apartments between 50-100m²
+- If there is a lot of apartments Otodom will block scrapper for around 5 min.
+In this case program will wait 5 min and try again.
+It is using multithreading to speed up :).
 - Data is saved to a SQLite database (otodom.db)
 - Log file will also be provide as well with terminal information logging